desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

 This turns out to be a pretty quick way to perform multiplication by hand, and indeed this method was used as far back as ancient egypt.

-If this algorithm seems vaguely familiar to you, it's because this is actually what is happening in the grade-school multiplication algorithm - just using a base 2 numbering system.
+If something about this algorithm seems vaguely familiar to you, it's because this is actually what is happening in the grade-school multiplication technique you likely learned when you were a child - just that this uses a base 2 numbering system.
 To see why we can try it by hand:

 ```txt
       10001 =  17